-The next Poetry Jam at Waddington Street Centre is on Thursday 3rd August 2017 with guests Jenni Pascoe, Ian Williams and Joan Johnston plus lively open floor readings / performances.
+The next Poetry Jam at Waddington Street Centre is on Thursday 7th September 2017 with guests Tom Kelly, Joan Johnston and Vinny McHugh plus lively open floor readings / performances.
 Get on down to Waddy - jamming good poetry in Durham City since 2009.

 Steve is currently assembling a twenty-six year retrospective of poems and prose pieces.
 Although some of the work has appeared in magazines, it has never been previously collected in book form.
 "ANOMALIES 1989-2014" will be a 240 page handmade hardback, featuring reproductions of magazine pages alongside essays, poems and recent journal entries.
 This volume won’t be 'published' in the conventional sense, as no two books will be exactly the same.
 Contents will vary slightly depending on the intended recipient.
 Steve will be concentrating on this deluxe project until the end of 2016.

 Steve Urwin is performing a fifteen minute set at The Stanza at Beldons in North Shields on Thursday 18th August 2016.

 He will then perform a forty-five minute afternoon set at Never Mind the Ramones 3 in Gateshead at Caedmon Hall on Saturday 20th August.

 Steve is proud to announce that Talking Pen will be a seller at Festival of the Zine 2016 in Newcastle on Saturday 28th May.
 There'll be one or two new titles on sale.
 And plenty of great DIY presses with stalls and workshops throughout the afternoon.

 For a list of useful spoken word / venue links visit Steve's gig Archive